ON THIS PAGE:

 A comorbidity

 means the presence of other illnesses.
-As you might expect (particularly
+As you might expect (since the kidneys are part of the urinary tract), chronic kidney

 disease means that UTIs in CKD cats might be considered complicated, but cats with other diseases